Wall Street Analyst Initiated Rexford Industrial Realty Inc. [REXR]. What else is Wall St. saying

 Sponsored

-Rexford Industrial Realty, Inc. (the “Company” or “Rexford Industrial”) (NYSE: REXR), a real estate investment trust focused on creating value by investing in and operating industrial properties located throughout infill Southern California, today announced three industrial property acquisitions for an aggregate purchase price of $357.2 million.
-The Company also announced the disposition of one property for $17.0 million.
-The acquisitions were funded using a combination of cash on hand, proceeds from forward equity settlements and the Company’s recent public bond offering.

-Rexford Industrial Realty Inc. stock has also loss -5.21% of its value over the past 7 days.
-However, REXR stock has declined by -5.71% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 7.22% and gained 0.86% year-on date.

-The market cap for REXR stock reached $10.38 billion, with 189.11 million shares outstanding and 188.21 million shares in the current float.
-Compared to the average trading volume of 1.31M shares, REXR reached a trading volume of 3136434 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.43M shares, REXR reached a trading volume of 2107041 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Rexford Industrial Realty Inc. [REXR]:
+What do top market gurus say about Rexford Industrial Realty Inc. [REXR]?

 BMO Capital Markets have made an estimate for Rexford Industrial Realty Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on February 06, 2023.
 While these analysts kept the previous recommendation, Stifel raised their target price to Buy.
 The new note on the price target was released on October 13, 2022, representing the official price target for Rexford Industrial Realty Inc. stock.
 Previously, the target price had yet another raise to $63, while Wolfe Research analysts kept a Peer Perform rating on REXR stock.
 On December 20, 2021, analysts increased their price target for REXR shares from 78 to 84.